 What We Do

-Creative Forces: NEA Military Healing Arts Network seeks to improve the health, wellness, and quality of life of trauma-exposed military service members and veterans, as well as their families and caregivers, by increasing knowledge of and access to clinical creative arts therapies and community arts engagement.
+Creative Forces®: NEA Military Healing Arts Network seeks to improve the health, well-being, and quality of life of trauma-exposed military service members and veterans, as well as their families and caregivers, by increasing knowledge of and access to clinical creative arts therapies and community arts engagement.

 The program places creative arts therapies at the core of patient-centered care at clinical sites throughout the country, including telehealth programming, and increases access to community arts activities to promote health, wellness and quality of life for military service members, veterans, and their families and caregivers.
-Creative Forces is managed in partnership with Americans for the Arts and the Henry M. Jackson Foundation for the Advancement of Military Medicine, and Mid-America Arts Alliance.
+Creative Forces® is managed in partnership with Americans for the Arts, the Henry M. Jackson Foundation for the Advancement of Military Medicine, and Mid-America Arts Alliance.